 Unexpended Proceeds.
-At its option, the Agency may redeem the Series Bonds prior to maturity, at any time, in whole or in part, at a redemption price equal to the principal amount thereof to be redeemed plus accrued interest to the redemption date, without premium (except that any PAC Bonds are to be redeemed at a redemption price equal to the principal amount thereof to be redeemed plus accrued interest, plus the unamortized premium thereon as the Agency determines by straight-line amortization of the original issue premium set forth on the inside front cover of this Official Statement between the date of issue and January 1, 2028 (as of which date the premium would reduce to \$0)), from moneys representing Series Bond proceeds not used to purchase Program Securities and transferred to the Bond Redemption Fund from the 2017 Series D-E-F Acquisition Account and any allocable amounts held in the Debt Service Reserve Fund.
-In the event the Agency determines to redeem any Series Bonds to be redeemed and the Trustee will select the Series Bonds at random within each Series and maturity.
+At its option, the Agency may redeem the Series Bonds prior to maturity, at any time, in whole or in part, at a redemption price equal to the principal amount thereof to be redeemed plus accrued interest to the redemption date, without premium, (except that any PAC Bonds are to be redeemed at a redemption price equal to the principal amount thereof to be redeemed plus accrued interest, plus the unamortized premium thereon as the Agency determines by straight-line amortization of the original issue premium set forth on the inside front cover of this Official Statement between the date of issue and July 1, 2029 (as of which date the premium would reduce to \$0)) from moneys representing Series Bond proceeds not used to purchase Program Securities and transferred to the Bond Redemption Fund from the 2019 Series E-F-G-H Acquisition Account and any allocable amounts held in the Debt Service Reserve Fund.
+In the event the Agency determines to redeem any Series Bonds from unexpended proceeds, the Agency will select the Series, maturities and amounts of the Series Bonds to be redeemed and the Trustee will select the Series Bonds at random within each Series and maturity.

-If the Agency has not expended all proceeds of the Series Bonds credited to the 2017 Series D-E-F Acquisition Account and the Delivery Period has not been extended (see "The Residential Housing Finance

-Program-Acquisition of Program Securities"), then the Agency must redeem the Series Bonds from those unexpended proceeds upon the expiration of the Delivery Period at the redemption price specified above.
+If the Agency has not expended all proceeds of the Series Bonds credited to the 2019 Series E-F-G-H Acquisition Account and the Delivery Period has not been extended (see "The Residential Housing Finance Program-Acquisition of Program Securities"), then the Agency must redeem the Series Bonds from those unexpended proceeds upon the expiration of the Delivery Period at the redemption price specified above.

-Based on the Program Securities that the Agency has purchased and expects to purchase from its own funds, the Agency expects to apply and disburse all of the proceeds of the Series Bonds credited to the 2017 Series D-E-F Acquisition Account to purchase Program Securities with a principal amount of approximately \$120.02 million, upon the issuance of the Series Bonds.
-(See "The Residential Housing Finance Program - Reimbursement of Advances of Agency Funds from Proceeds of Series Bonds" for information with respect to Agency purchases of Program Securities as of November 27, 2017.)
+Based on the Program Securities that the Agency has purchased and expects to purchase from its own funds, the Agency expects to apply and disburse all of the proceeds of the Series Bonds credited to the 2019 Series E-F-G-H Acquisition Account to purchase Program Securities with a principal amount of approximately \$200 million, on or before December 1, 2019.
+(See "The Residential Housing Finance Program - Reimbursement of Advances of Agency Funds from Proceeds of Series Bonds" for information with respect to anticipated Agency purchases of Program Securities as of September 11, 2019.)